pluteski/speech-to-text/blog/content/cooperative_game_terms.md

 * Social emotions
 * Police force

 A correlating device is something that sends out signals, private or public, to the players of a game, indicating which strategy each should play.
+The idea is that each player chooses their action according to their observation of the value of the same public signal.

-A correlated equilibrium is a situation in which there is a correlating device such that, if all players follow the advice of the correlating device, no player can do better by switching to an alternative strategy.
+In game theory a [correlated equilibrium](https://en.wikipedia.org/wiki/Correlated_equilibrium) is a situation in which there is a correlating device such that, if all players follow the advice of the correlating device, no player can do better by switching to an alternative strategy.

-Correlated equilibrium rather than Nash equilibrium is the appropriate equilibrium concept for cooperative game theory.
-Recent advances in algorithmic game theory are showing that correlated equilibrium is the better choice for game theory generally, based on computational feasibility.
+A correlated equilibrium is more general than the well known Nash equilibrium.
+It turns out that correlated equilibria are computationally more practical to work with.
+Recent advances in algorithmic game theory indicate that based on computational feasibility correlated equilibrium is the better choice for game theory in general.

 ## Self-interest axiom
 The self-interest axiom says that people seek to maximize their expected payoffs and believe that others do the same